The 10 products you need for a stress-free move, according to experts | CNN Underscored

 Forearm Forklift Moving Straps ($19.99; homedepot.com)

 If you’ll be undertaking the move without hiring a moving company, investing in a set of lifting straps will be a good choice for transporting heavy and bulky items.
-Even if you are relying on professional movers, lifting straps are a helpful item to have in the home.
+Even if you’re relying on professional movers, lifting straps are a helpful item to have in the home.
 “Ergonomic lifting straps can make it easier to move bulky, heavy items such as mattresses or appliances and are great to have on hand any time you need to move these types of items for future projects,” Buerger says.

 Reusable Felt Round Furniture Sliders for Hard Floors ($13.61; homedepot.com)